csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 ### Code sharing and data sharing
 - This principle also applies to code sharing.
 We share our code on a platform called [GitHub](https://github.com/csea-lab).
 You may wish to get a free account there as well.
 This platform uses software called [git](https://www.getint.io/blog/what-is-github?gad_source=1&gad_campaignid=16764156928&gbraid=0AAAAACNIeVq7wfTINB1n4sOcXhDN4_2Hv&gclid=EAIaIQobChMIpcPN583ckwMV4Ud_AB0jiC4EEAMYASAAEgIarPD_BwE) and you may want to read up on how it works under the hood using the link.
 For convenience, many of us use [Github Desktop](https://github.com/apps/desktop), which makes it easier to track eveyone's code changes and keeping up with the newest versions of code that the lab uses.
 - if you write code, initially, it should be shared on our [GitHub](https://github.com/csea-lab) repository (the collection of software and code we wrote and that we use) to the [development folder](https://github.com/csea-lab/csea-lab/tree/master/Libas/4develop).
 After substantial testing and validation, it will go to an appropriate folder within the main library, which for historical reasons is called [libas](https://github.com/csea-lab/csea-lab/tree/master/Libas).
 The lab also has outward facing toolboxes on our GitHub repository

+### Authorship
+- Authorship is based on **intellectual contribution**, not seniority.
+- The PI makes final authorship decisions, following APA/ICMJE guidelines.
+- Data collected in the lab belongs to the lab, but members may continue to use data they contributed to with prior approval.
+- As discussed above, open science practices are implemented for all new studies.
+The designated first author is responsible for ensuring a correct and complete pre-registration to the extent possible.
+Re-analyses may involve different types of pre-registration.

+### Preprints
+- The lab's open science policies include publishing the final version of any manuscript that is submitted to a journal as a preprint on a suitable preprint server, typically [biorxiv](https://www.biorxiv.org).
 ---
 ## Lab Activities